Tirzepatide Weight Loss Trial

 The study was a randomized, placebo-controlled phase III study with 2,539 adult participants.
 They had a body mass index, BMI of 30 or more, or 27 or more and at least one weight-related complication, excluding diabetes.
 The mean age was 44.9 years, and 67 per cent of the participants were women.
 The study started in December 2019 and was conducted in nine countries.

 For 72 weeks, participants received either tirzepatide (5 mg, 10 mg or 15 mg) or a placebo once a week.
-The treatment period included a dose increase period of up to 20 weeks.
+The treatment period was up to 20 weeks.
 Participants would also eat balanced meals with a deficit of 500 calories per day and engage in physical activity for at least 150 minutes per week.

 In total, 86 per cent of the participants completed the treatment.
 At the study’s end, the weight loss percentage was: